 3. Range Hood

 When it comes to a stellar ceiling design copper may be your go to material.
-Despite it's vintage charm, you can dress it up or dress it down and the warm hues contrast nicely with lighter a light interior color palette.
-Notice how in this Florida home the interior design played off the ceiling (or vice versa) bringing in the copper tones in the furniture, and window fashions, lighting and other accent pieces.
+Despite its vintage charm, you can dress it up or dress it down and the warm hues contrast nicely with lighter a light interior color palette.
+Notice how in this Florida home the interior design played off the ceiling (or vice versa) bringing in the copper tones in the furniture, and window fashions, lighting, and other accent pieces.
+Mediterranean Living Room (pictured above) by Naples Home Builders Kurtz Homes Naples

 2. Kitchen Island

-Forget a standard wood, or white island and make a statement with copper.
-It will be a great conversation piece and add an elegant design aesethetic.
+Forget a standard wood, or white island and make a statement with copper like in the kitchen pictured above.
+It will be a great conversation piece and add an elegant design aesthetic

 If you are going for simple, and yet feel the pull of copper alluring colors and natural texture, consider adding it to your kitchen backsplash.
 This 2013 KBIS Show Home shows just how well it can work.
 The abstract copper hardware detail on the cabinets is a nice addition as well.